danbev/learning-nodejs/notes/snapshot.md

   }
   ...
 ```
-The properies here are the properties that are avilable to all scripts, like
+The properies here are the properties that are available to all scripts, like
 the `primordials`, and the `process` object.
 We will take a look at
-DeserializeProperties when we startup node with the snapshot blob created by
+`DeserializeProperties` when we startup node with the snapshot blob created by
 the current process (remember that we are currently executing node_mksnapshot
-to produces this blob).
+to produce that blob).

 After the bootstrapping has run, notice the call to `env->Serialize` which can
 be found in env.cc.